TianFengshou/Acquisition-of-Social-Media-Data-and-Sentiment-Analysis/README.md

 Crawler system: at least two-thirds of Weibo, Zhihu, Xiaohongshu or other new media websites, as they plan to build cross platform tracking.

-Public opinion analysis: including common deep learning based data analysis such as sentiment analysis and multi class sentiment analysis, as well as common statistical analysis and visualization such as word clouds.
+Data processing program: Multiple data processing programs suitable for reading, processing, converting, and storing data from different platforms.

+Multiple sentiment analysis models: One sentiment analysis model that can be used for common Chinese social media network short texts.

 ## Scopes of the Project

-This project does not include sentiment analysis of long texts or non social media texts.
+This project just include short texts,  does not include sentiment analysis of long texts or non social media texts.

 The project does not involve sentiment analysis of voice or video data.